ISBN: 9781913437480

 “‘We were first born in the jetsam of burning ships.’
 Freighted with loss, the vessels of Jessica Mookherjee’s questing third collection navigate complex oceans within the self.
 Here are islands of memory where fantastical transformations take place, where brown feathers sprout from skin, cutlery gossips and a body is ‘made of icebergs and disaster’.
 Then, amid the strings of gorgeous imagery, a small detail expertly snags the reader’s heart and won’t let go.
 Vigorous and magical as a flask of crisp salt wind.” - John McCullough

 Jessica Mookherjee lives in Kent.
-Her work appears in many journals including Agenda, Poetry Wales, The North, Rialto, Under the Radar, Birmingham Literary Review and in various anthologies including Bloodaxe’s Staying Human.
-She was highly commended in the 2017 and 2021 Forward Prize for best single poem.
-She is author of two full collections, Flood (Cultured Llama, 2018) and Her second full collection, Tigress, ( Nine Arches Press 2019) was shortlisted for the Ledbury Munthe Prize for Best Second Collection in 2021.
+Her work appears in many journals including Agenda, Poetry Wales, The North, Rialto, Under the Radar, Poetry Birmingham Literary Journal and in various anthologies including Bloodaxe’s Staying Human.
+She was highly commended in the 2017 and 2021 Forward Prizes for Best Single Poem.
+She is author of two full collections, Flood (Cultured Llama, 2018) and Tigress, ( Nine Arches Press 2019) which was shortlisted for the Ledbury Munthe Prize for Best Second Collection in 2021.
 She is a joint editor of Against the Grain Poetry Press.

 Mixing myth, magic and migration, the poems in Tigress explore the impact of choice upon our lives and concentrate their magnificent, kaleidoscopic imagination on the intricate and often fraught nature of childhood and family, selfhood and womanhood.